cpjobling/eg-151-microcontrollers/eg-151-assessment-2019-20.md

 ### Miniproject

-You will use the knowledge gained in the lectures and lab work to develop a electronic measurement device with an external sensor for input, signal processing in the microcontroller and output of results via an LED display.
+You will use the knowledge gained in the lectures and lab work to develop an electronic measurement device with an external sensor for input, signal processing in the microcontroller and output of results via an LED display.
 The Mini-project will be assessed by a demonstration of the completed project and a short report.

 ----